 Don’t be scared by the robots in the workplace

-When it comes to the AI-based training, robots replacing trainers is not what we have in mind.
-Artificial intelligence can be described as any simulation of an intelligent problem solution carried out by machines or rather their algorithms.
+When it comes to AI-based training, robots replacing trainers are not what we have in mind.
+Artificial intelligence can be described as any simulation of an intelligent problem carried out by machines or rather their algorithms .

 You don’t have to worry about robots conducting interviews with candidates.
 Well, maybe one day, but let’s focus on the more realistic future.

-Before we break down the AI's benefits for the companies and HR departments, let's start with a few definitions.
+Before we break down AI’s benefits for companies and HR departments, let’s start with few definitions.

 When it comes to onboarding (digital staff education), two terms have to be distinguished, namely AI and machine learning.
 What differentiates them?